I-blueHand-I/JULIA/README.md

 ![dclassic 2022-01-11 183953 838](https://user-images.githubusercontent.com/91726252/149783546-4710dcdf-2eb5-4e4f-b9d4-b59fe2e556d6.JPG)

 Now that the punch card is printed we can use it in a knittinig machine.
 It will read mechanicaly the binary on the punch card.
-We have the binary scarf with the initial text on it.
+We have the binary scarf with the initial text translated in jacquard on it.

 ![expo_rotonde](https://user-images.githubusercontent.com/91726252/149787133-4a23acc0-5cef-463e-bf72-aa29922a1bf7.png)